Chen Rong (footballer)

-Chen Rong (陈荣; born 26 January 2001) is a Chinese footballer currently playing as a midfielder for Dalian K'un City.
+Chen Rong (陈荣; born 26 January 2001) is a Chinese footballer currently playing as a midfielder for Suzhou Dongwu.

 Club career

 Born in Lu'an, Anhui, Chen moved to Spain in 2013 as part of the Wanda Group's Rising Stars programme.
 In 2019, he joined the youth academy of Atlético Madrid.

 On his return to China, Chen signed with Dalian Pro, before going out on loan to the youth development programme, China's under-20 team competing in the China League Two.
 He scored on his debut in the Chinese FA Cup.

+On 28 February 2026, Chen signed with China League One club Suzhou Dongwu.